sginsbur06/gnsTrade/README.md

 The `setReceiver` function in `IFusionRewardDistributor` is not used anywhere and should be removed.

+The `revealed` storage variable in `MicrogridBatteryWBNB` is not used anywhere and should be removed.

+The `revealed` storage variable in `WETHBatteryInteract` is not used anywhere and should be removed.

 ## Recommendations

 It is recommended to remove any unused code or provide valid recommendations and suggestions on the documentation on how to use those.